List of Swedish ice hockey junior champions

 The Swedish ice hockey junior championship (Svenska juniormästare i ishockey) is a club championship contested in three age groups (20 years and younger, 18 years and younger and 16 years and younger) awarded annually to the winning playoff team of respective league or cup, the J20 SuperElit, the J18 Allsvenskan, and the U16 Swedish Championship.

 The champion of the oldest age group wins the Anton Cup.
 Frölunda HC has won the most championships in the oldest age group, Leksands IF the most in the middle age group and Djurgårdens IF the most in the youngest age group.

 20 years and younger (J20)

 Previous winners

+The previous winners and runner-ups are presented in the table below.